iredmail/docs/howto/2-sign.dkim.signature.for.new.domain.md

 ## Use existing DKIM key for new mail domain

-if you already have a working DKIM and valid DKIM DNS record, it's ok to use this existing DKIM key.
+if you already have a working DKIM and valid DKIM DNS record, it's ok to use this existing DKIM key to sign emails sent by other hosted mail domains.
 This way, you don't need to ask your customer who owns this new domain to add DKIM DNS record.

 * Find below setting in Amavisd config file `amavisd.conf`: